 A sweet story with a long history.

 Indigenous peoples were the first to collect maple sap and boil it to create syrup, long before the arrival of European settlers.
-French settlers learned from the Indigenous peoples how to tap trees, collect the sap in buckets, and boil it to reduce it to sweet syrup—or sugar slabs to be stored for later use.
-Today, the work is more efficient, with large sugaring operations using tubing to connect tapped trees.
-An average tree yields about 40 litres of sap, which equals one litre of maple syrup.
+French settlers learned from them how to tap trees, collect the sap in buckets, and boil it to reduce it to sweet syrup—or sugar slabs to be stored for later use.
+Today, large sugaring operations use tubing to connect tapped trees.
+During the season (late winter into spring), one tree can produce about 40 litres of sap, which equals one litre of maple syrup.

 You can also find countless tempting maple products at farmers’ markets and independent boutiques across the province.
 Maple syrup, maple taffy, jam, jelly, granulated sugar, candy, maple butter, and even maple vinaigrette or barbecue sauce—plus, many New Brunswick craft alcohol producers create delicious special edition maple-based drinks.
 You’ll want to bring it all home with you!